-It’s of no surprise that your beloved pet turtle stops eating at some point.
+It’s no surprise that your beloved pet turtle stops eating at some point.
 The leafy greens and worms that the turtle would otherwise gobble up all lie abandoned in the tank.
 This is something of concern to many turtle owners, but there’s actually nothing to worry about.

-Now let’s get started!
+Now, let’s get started!

 Why My Turtle Is Not Eating: 10 Reasons